Links

 • Request headers contain more information about the resource to be fetched or the client requesting the resource.

-• Response headers hold additional information about the response that the server will return.
+• Response headers hold additional information about the response that the server returns.

 Passing request headers